 Applicability:- Tax Audit is an obligation on a person carrying on business or profession to get his accounts audited by a CA (CA) –

-- In case of business if his total sales, turnover or gross receipts in a financial year exceed or exceeds Rs.
-40 lakhs (increased to Rs.
-60 lakhs from financial year 2010-11 and to one Crore from Financial year 2012-13).
+1. In case of business if his total sales, turnover or gross receipts in a financial year exceed or exceeds Rs.
+1 crore.
+In case of Profession if the gross receipts exceeds Rs.50 lakhs (increased from 25 lakhs wef A.y 2017-18) .

 Purpose of tax audit:- Tax audit was introduced with the motive to ease the burden of Income Tax department official by shifting the burden of verifying the accuracy and correctness of the books of accounts of the taxpayer to Independent Accountants on their behalf.